AnniesAnalytics/Sheets_excel_function_samples/README.md

 # LEN
 Find the length of a string. =LEN(A2)  where A2 is the cell you want.

+# MOD (Modulo)
+An operator (%) that returns the remainder when one number is divided by another.

+# MIN/MAX
+To find the minimum or maximum value in a dataset, use =MIN(A2:A10) or =MAX(cell1:lastcell)<br/>
+MAXIF : The first argument, max_range, is the array over which you are finding the maximum.
+The second argument (range1) is the array you are checking.
+The third argument (criteria1) is the value that you are checking for.
+The inputs in the square brackets are for optional additional constraints.

+## =MAXIFS(max_range, range1, criteria1, [range2], [criteria2], ...)
+=MAXIFS(D2:D21, B2:B21, "NY")        =MAXIFS(D2:D21, B2:B21, "NY", E2:E21, "<400")<br/>
+Unlike the other IF functions, this time the range you are finding the max from comes first, then the cells where your if is occurring, then your condition.

+# Pivot Table Functions
+Subtracting one column from another.
+Make sure there is ‘ ‘ around them, and a space before the ($) .
+Also, with this, you need to summarize by ‘Custom’.<br/>
+=AVERAGE('Box Office Revenue ($)')-AVERAGE('Budget ($)')

 # Product
 Product will multiply cells together. =product(A2:B2)